 - Checklists that help you achieve a particular goal

 In order to receive the content upgrade, visitors will have to sign up via the opt-in form included.
 One can also break their post in the form of small MP3 files (use a text to speech tool); especially if it’s a long read so that people can save it for later, or give it a listen on the go while driving.
 This will broaden your chance to get the number of subscribers.
 Alongside this, it will also boost the number of visitors adding value to your blog.

 The controversial, but highly befitting Pop-ups

-Truth be told, pop-ups have always been the center of controversy.
-What works in their favor is that when it comes to conversion, they work exceedingly well for WordPress blogs.
+Truth be told, pop-ups have always been the centre of controversy.
+What works in their favour is that when it comes to conversion, they work exceedingly well for WordPress blogs.
 In order to rope in more email subscribers, you can use three kinds of pop-ups, namely;

 - On-load pop-ups

 Apart from these three basic pop-up types, there are also click-on pop-ups, but they aren’t that effective considering the frictionless experience that it brings to people.
 On the other hand, on-load and exit-intent pop-ups seem to get the job done easily, subjected to a couple of admonitions: